 There’s no right or wrong mask style, and ultimately the one you choose should be the one that most closely matches your sleeping style.
 As a CPAP user myself, I can tell you the most important thing is that you should get a mask that matches how you

 actually sleep and not the style you’d prefer.
 The right mask will make complying with therapy easier, and it’s better than trying to train yourself to use a mask that’s not for your preferred way to sleep.

 Humidifiers are completely optional.
-Scientifically, a CPAP machine works just as well without a humidifier than it does when using one7.
+Scientifically, a CPAP machine works just as well without a humidifier as it does when using one6.
 Humidifiers are used to add moisture to therapy air, so as you breathe, your sinuses and throat are less likely to dry out in the process.

 When you wake up in the morning, you are less likely to feel as parched as you would if you weren’t using a humidifier.
 For this reason, many CPAP users feel like humidifiers are an essential part of therapy.
 There are three main types of humidifiers: built-in, integrated, and stand-alone humidifiers.

 Built-in humidifiers are included with the purchase of the machine and are not marketed as an upgrade or an add-on.
 Integrated humidifiers are designed to work with one specific device only, and are marketed as an add-on or upgrade over the base machine design.

 Sold as separate items, stand-alone humidifiers are designed to work with many different brands of machines.
 Typically customers purchase a stand-alone humidifier only when there is no built-in or integrated humidifier option available for a particular device.